MonoDETR: Depth-guided Transformer for Monocular 3D Object Detection: Method

-\paragraph{Depth-aware Decoder.} After obtaining the visual and depth embeddings, we feed them together with learnable object queries $q\in \mathbb{R}^{N\times C}$ into the depth-aware decoder, where $N$ denotes the pre-defined maximum object number in an image.
-We apply three depth-aware decoder blocks, each of which consists of a depth cross-attention, a self-attention, a visual cross-attention and a FFN in sequence.
-During each block, the queries first explore depth information from embeddings $f^e_D$ via depth cross-attention.
-To be specific, we map object queries into $Q_q\in \mathbb{R}^{N\times C}$ and the depth embeddings into $K_D, V_D \in \mathbb{R}^{\frac{HW}{16^2}\times C}$ by linear layers, which respectively serve as queries, keys and values in the attention mechanism.
-Then, we calculate,
+\paragraph{Depth-guided Decoder.} Based on the non-local $f^e_D, f^e_V$, we utilize a set of learnable object queries $q\in \mathbb{R}^{N\times C}$ to detect 3D objects via the depth-guided decoder, where $N$ denotes the pre-defined maximum number of objects in the input image.
+Each decoder block sequentially contains a depth cross-attention layer, an inter-query self-attention layer, a visual cross-attention layer, and an FFN.
+Specifically, the queries first capture informative depth features from $f^e_D$ via the depth cross-attention layer, in which we linearly transform the object queries and depth embeddings into queries, keys, and values,

-where $A_D \in \mathbb{R}^{N\times\frac{HW}{16^2}}$ denotes the depth attention map between each query and the depth embeddings, and $q'$ denotes the output depth-encoded queries.
-Thanks to this attention over depth, each object query adaptively aggregates features from depth-informative regions on the image, which makes it possible for one object to borrow effective depth signals from another and perceive the depth distribution from a global receptive field.
-Subsequently in order, the queries pass through the self-attention for inter-object feature interactions, the visual cross-attention for visual features exploration from $f_V^e$, and the FFN for non-linear transformation.
-After all three blocks, the queries are decoded from visual and depth embeddings, denoted as $q^d$, and well prepared for parallel object prediction,